Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory: The revised PSFs of AIA

 \subsection{The PSFs}

-We assemble our new AIA PSFs by merging the PSF of the diffraction patterns from Section~\ref{sec:diffraction} with the PSF of the medium- to long-distance diffuse scattered light from Section~\ref{sec:diffuse}:
+We assemble our new AIA PSFs by merging the PSF of the diffraction patterns from Section~\ref{sec:diffraction} with the PSF of the diffuse scattered light from Section~\ref{sec:diffuse}:

-where $\text{psf}_{\text{new}}$ is the revised PSF, $\text{psf}_{\text{diff}}$ is the PSF of the diffraction pattern, and $\text{psf}_{\text{scat}}$ is the PSF of the medium- to long-distance diffuse scattered light.
+where $\text{psf}_{\text{new}}$ is the revised PSF, $\text{psf}_{\text{diff}}$ is the PSF of the diffraction pattern, and $\text{psf}_{\text{scat}}$ is the PSF of the diffuse scattered light.
 The summation here mimics a rough approximation for the convolution operation for instrumental PSFs, for which the PSF center coefficient is much larger than all other PSF coefficients.
 We use this approximation here for consistency in our methodology, as the same approximation was implicitly used while fitting the PSF of the diffuse scattered light.
 We decided to not add an additional PSF core, as we believe that it is currently not possible to determine its width precisely.
 Therefore, the revised PSFs will slightly underestimate the sharpness in the reconstructed images for small-scale features with diameters smaller than a few pixels.

 Figure~\ref{fig:allpsfs} shows the final revised PSFs for the 7 AIA EUV channels.
-They contain the diffraction pattern from the entrance and focal plane mesh filters and the PSF wing and tail from the diffuse scattered light.
+They contain the diffraction pattern from the entrance and focal plane mesh filters and the diffuse scattered light.
 With a dimension of $8192 \times 8192$~pixels, i.e., double the size of the AIA images, they describe diffracted and scattered light over the full length of the detector.